ricky-rosay/Web-APIs-Challenge-Code-Quiz/README.md

 # Web-APIs-Challenge-Code-Quiz

-This will be used to take a timed quiz on JavaScript fundamentals that stores high scores
+This will be used to take a timed quiz on JavaScript fundamentals that stores high scores.